omporter/Koinrex/README.rst

 Instructions for creating a feature branch and contributing to the codebase.

 The following code below shows the commands to run when building a new feature, namely "water-on-mars".
+Make sure to use the namespace used below for consistency, i.e. using the **feature** tag before the actual name of the feature, separated by a ``/``.

 .. code-block:: guess

-    $ git checkout -b <feature/water-on-mars>
+    $ git checkout -b feature/water-on-mars

 Make all your changes for the feature development on the newly created feature.
 When pushing to Gitlab, use this: